 Are ovulation strips accurate?

 The most accurate way to test ovulation is via blood tests to measure hormone levels, vs. strips that may leave wiggle room for interpretation and error.
-That being said, ovulation tests are the second most accurate way of checking ovulation, certainly over temperature tracking and checking your cervical mucus (which may drive you insane anyway).
-Ovulation strips are one way to check for hormone levels in your urine that indicate if your eggs are about to be released.
+That being said, ovulation tests are the second most accurate way of checking ovulation (vs. temperature tracking and checking your cervical mucus).

 Why are my ovulation tests always negative?

-If you’ve tested for a few cycles and your ovulation tests have always been negative, chat with your gynecologist or reproductive endocrinologist.
-There may be a few reasons why you may not be ovulating, and your doctor can hopefully help you get back on track.
-It’s also possible that the ovulation kits are negative because they simply missed your Luteinizing Hormone (LH) surge.
+If you’ve tested for a few cycles and your ovulation tests have always been negative, chat with your gynecologist or RE.
+There may be a few reasons why you aren’t ovulating, and your doctor may be able to help.
+The ovulation kits could also be negative because they simply missed your Luteinizing Hormone (LH) surge.
 If it’s a huge pain to head to your doctor, it may be worth taking a few more home tests to be sure you aren’t ovulating before making the trip.